Leon-Leyang/tutorial-seeg-decoding/README.md

-# Decoding Presence of Tony from sEEG Recordings
+# Decoding the Presence of Tony from sEEG Recordings

 ## Project Overview

-In this tutorial, we delve into the principles of stereoencephalography (sEEG) data decoding with a practical, hands-on approach.
-Our challenge involves a binary classification task: using one-second sEEG recordings to determine whether Tony, a character from 'Greenbook', is present in the scene.
-This task is designed to provide a straightforward yet informative introduction to sEEG decoding.
+In this tutorial, we explore the principles of stereoencephalography (sEEG) data decoding through a practical, hands-on approach.
+Our objective is a binary classification task: determining the presence of Tony, a character from 'Greenbook', in a movie frame, using sEEG recordings.
+This project serves as an insightful introduction to the basics of sEEG decoding.

-## Methods

-Our classification task is approached using two primary machine learning models:

-1. **Fully Connected Neural Network (FCNN):** Achieved a testing accuracy of 63.34%, using a data split of 70% for training, 15% for validation, and 15% for testing.
-2. **Support Vector Machines (SVMs):** With a polynomial kernel and C=0.001, this model reached our highest accuracy of 67.24%.
-The data was similarly split, with 70% used for training and 15% for testing.